nstenz/TICR/README.md

 Rscript --vanilla TICR.r chromosome1
 ```
 This script requires that R and the "ape" package have already been installed.
-It will use the R functions in testingTreeWithQuartetCF.r, which are
+It will use the R functions in 'testingTreeWithQuartetCF.r', which are
 placed in the 'ticr' directory.

 ### Output files
+Given an input concordance fator csv named 'chromosome1.CFs.csv' and guide tree named
+'chromosome1.QMC.tre', the following files will be created:

+* **chromosome1.ticr.txt**: contains the results of the tests of panmixia, binary tree,
+  partial tree search, and test of that partial tree.
+* **chromosome1.ticr.pdf**: contains a pdf showing the partial tree with
+  edges reduced to zero to show current or past panmictic populations.

-### Example of TICR test for other situations
+### Example of TICR tests in other situations
-The R functions provided in ticr/testingTreeWithQuartetCF.r
+The R functions provided in 'ticr/testingTreeWithQuartetCF.r'
-can be used on any quartet concordance factor data and any guide tree.
+can be used on any quartet concordance factor data and guide tree.
-For instance, one might have get these CFs from multiple genes
+For instance, one might get quartet CFs from multiple genes
 analyzed with RAxML.
 For each set of 4 taxa, one might drop any gene whose
 quartet tree is supported with less than 80% bootstrap (say), and calculate
-concordance factors based on the remaining genes.
-One might get the guide tree
+concordance factors based on the remaining genes for this 4-taxon sets.
+One might get the guide tree from running ASTRAL on all the full gene trees, for instance,
-from ASTRAL, for instance.
+rather than Quartet MaxCut on the major quartets.
 To perform the TICR tests to such data and guide tree, and to follow-up with
 the identification of taxa responsible for outlier quartets,
-see example.r in the ticr/ directory.
+see 'example.r' in the 'ticr/' directory.